engeir/inscar/readme.md

 ## Installing <a name = "installing"></a>
 The program is built using `python3.8` and tested on **macOS**.

-Before trying the program, run
+Run
 ```
 pip install -r requirements.txt
 ```
-to install all needed packages, and then navigate to the `program` folder
+from directory `isr_spectrum` where `requirements.txt` is located to install all needed packages, and then navigate to the `program` folder
 ```
 cd program
 ```